justLexon/DSAVisualizer/README.md

 GOAL: Visualize data structures and algorithms.

 Overview
--User inputs 5 numbers(affects length of bars).
+-User inputs up to 12 numbers(affects length of bars).
 -Click submit to show bars corresponding to those numbers.
 -Click sort to see bars get sorted in realtime.
 -Submit button: displays unordered bars then sends (aka POST) numbers to the backend.